jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Cleverness is not wisdom.
+There is no way to happiness, happiness is the way.
-- Euripides
+- Thích Nhất Hạnh

-Updated on: [4/3/2022]
+Updated on: [4/4/2022]
 <!-- #quoteEnd -->
 </pre>